brunomonteirosud/form-validation-problem/react-version/README.md

 I also decided to keep the validation functions (with it's criteria) in a separate file, which is aligned with some clean code principles, like "Don't Repeat Yourself", "Separation of Concerns", etc.

+## Quality Control

+This project uses ESLint with some basic React and Typescript configuration.
+It also uses Prettier.

+Before each commit, ESLint and Prettier are called by Husky, to make sure the code looks good to be submitted.

 ## Some of the tech included in this project

 -   ReactJS
 -   TypeScript
 -   NPM
 -   StyledComponents
 -   Babel
 -   Webpack
+-   ESLint
+-   Prettier
+-   Husky